WICG/pwa-url-handler/explainer.md

 To support basic, browser-level registration of URL handlers, browsers should make the following changes:

-1. Validate and register the `app_links` data from PWA manifests during PWA installation and periodically revalidate installed apps.
+1. Validate and register the `url_handlers` data from PWA manifests during PWA installation and periodically revalidate installed apps.

 2. Perform adequate validation to address security and privacy concerns.
 They may do so using a web-app-origin-association file or another method of their choosing.

 3. When starting with a URL parameter, determine if there are any matching PWA URL handlers.